functionland/blog/photos-intro-dev-to/README.md

 # Google Photos open-source alternative with React Native

 Greetings fellow DEVs!
-You've probably heard the news about Google Photos becoming a paid service as of this month.
+You've probably heard the news about Google Photos becoming a paid service starting this month.
 We were eying this date for a while and been preparing something that we think is kinda cool.
 Photos UI in all its glory ported to React Native!
 Here's a peek: